navigating-stories/orange-story-navigator/doc/widgets/tutorial6.md

 - Outcome: A cleaner version of the SVO tuples that is easier to read.

 ### Step 4: Load Story Elements and Select Verb Tense
 Next, connect the documents to the **Elements widget**.
+Ensure that the stop word removal is turned off.
 This widget extracts key elements including verbs and categorizes them by tense (past, present, future).
-We use the **Select Columns widget** to focus on verbs only.
+We use the **Select Columns widget** to focus on the variables of interest: token_text_lowercase, storyid, and story_navigator_tag.
+We use the **select rows widget** to filter the data based on the tense of the verbs: "story_navigator_tag is one of PAST_VB, PRES_VB, FUTURE_VB".
+Finally, we extract the unique verbs with the **unique widget** so that for each unique verb occuring in the texts we have its associated verb tense.

 - Task: Select the columns containing verbs from the extracted elements and filter them based on tense.
 - Outcome: A table of verbs from the text, categorized by their tense (past, present, or future).
 Note that, by using the **unique** widget, we ensure that each verb is represented only once.
 This is important for the later merging step, avoiding the situation of *many-to-many* merging.